hydr0nium/ctf_writeups/faustctf2024/secretchannel.md

 For full transparency: I was not the person that exploited this service, but I was willing to write the write-up for it.

 ## Intro
 Secret Channel was a web and crypto service at Faust CTF 2024.
-It had some functionality to upload and retreive text or files in seemingly secure way.
+It had some functionality to upload and retreive text or files in a seemingly secure way.
 The service was running on port 3000.

 ## Overview
 When we first visit the webpage we are greeted with a welcome page that lookes something like this: